AldanaCepedaDean/Benchmarking-RNAseq/README.md

 >
 >-a : Path to the annotation file (GTF/GFF)
 >
->-1   Read 1 FASTQ file
+>-1   Reads 1 FASTQ file
 >
->-2   Read 2 FASTQ file
+>-2   Reads 2 FASTQ file
 >
 >-o : Path to the output directory